Prone T-Raise

 Key Benefits:

-• Improved Posture: Strengthening the muscles of the upper back promotes better posture and spinal alignment, reducing the likelihood of postural imbalances and associated discomfort.
+- Improved Posture: Strengthening the muscles of the upper back promotes better posture, reducing the likelihood of postural imbalances and associated discomfort.

 Variations:

-• Prone Y-Raise: Position your body in a 'Y' shape with your arms, focusing on engaging the upper and middle trapezius muscles.
+- Prone Y-Raise: Position your body in a "Y" shape with your arms, targeting the lower region of the trapezius and lateral deltoids.

-• Weighted Prone T-Raise: Add light dumbbells or weight plates held in each hand for increased challenge and muscle growth.
+- Weighted Prone T-Raise: Hold light dumbbells or weight plates in each hand to increase the intensity and maintain a sufficient degree of effort.

 How to perform Prone T-Raises:

-• Starting Position: Lie face down on a flat surface with your arms extended straight out to the sides, forming a T-shape with your body and arms.
-Engage your core and maintain a flat back throughout the exercise.
+- Starting Position: Lie face down on a flat surface with your arms extended and placed each sides, forming a T-shape with your body, thumbs pointing up, and shoulders externally rotated.

 Breathing Technique: